unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 $s = T ( r )$

-where **r** is the pixels of the input image and **s** is the pixels of the output image. **T** is a transformation function that maps each value of r to each value of s.
+where $r$ is the pixels of the input image and $s$ is the pixels of the output image. $T$ is a transformation function that maps each value of $r$ to each value of $s$.

 Negative transformation, which is invert of identity transformation.
-In negative transformation, each value of the input image is subtracted from the `L-1` and mapped onto the output image.
+In negative transformation, each value of the input image is subtracted from the $L-1$ and mapped onto the output image.

 In this case the following transition has been done.

-`s = (L – 1) – r`
+$s = (L – 1) – r$

 So each value is subtracted by **255**.
 So what happens is that, the lighter pixels become dark and the darker picture becomes light.
 And it results in image negative.